meeragajawada-sn/servicenow-devops-register-package/README.md

 ## Step 2: Configure Secrets in your GitHub Ogranization or GitHub repository
 On GitHub, go in your organization settings or repository settings, click on the _Secrets > Actions_ and create a new secret.

-For token based authentication , create secrets called
+For token based authentication , create secrets called , is available from @v1.39.0
 - `SN_INSTANCE_URL` your ServiceNow instance URL, for example **https://test.service-now.com**
 - `SN_ORCHESTRATION_TOOL_ID` only the **sys_id** is required for the GitHub tool created in your ServiceNow instance
 - `SN_DEVOPS_INTEGRATION_TOKEN` required for token based authentication